uzsito/attach-hexa/README.md

 * Built-in LED can be linked to any channel as a visual tracker
 * Desired RPMs, LED linked channel and LED frequency settings can be adjusted at runtime
 * Serial interface listener to receive commands
-* All settings can be saved to EEPROM
+* All settings can be saved to EEPROM to survive reboots
+* Easily accessible Nano pin headers for potential new features, reserved pins marked on silkscreen

 ToDo: